BROADSoftware/HADeploy/docsite/docs/plugins_reference/storm/storm_topologies.md

 - It must ensure setting topology name same as the one provided in this description.

-- If `launching_dir` is not defined, the the `launching_cmd` must be refer to absolute path for all its part.

 - It must be fully synchronous, i.e. not running in the background.
+But it must exit once topology is started.

 ## For kerberos: client_jaas.conf

 In a kerboros secured context, the storm command use a configuration file to define how it will authenticate against the Storm server.

 For HADeploy usage, this file must be configured to use the current ticket in the local cache.
-Unfortunatly, this is not always the case.
+Unfortunately, this is not always the case.
 Sometime, it may be configured to use another principal and keytab.

 If this is the case, we suggest to explicitly provide such a configuration file: For example, in an Hortonworks context, one can write: